LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 To create a derived metric using a function, select the function, define its arguments and parameters, and then specify the metrics on which to base the new metric.

+{: .notice}
-**Please note:** Refer to the [Functions Reference](http://www2.microstrategy.com/producthelp/9.5/manuals/en/FunctionsReference.pdf) for information on the types of functions available, what each function calculates, the correct syntax to use for each, and examples.
+Refer to the [Functions Reference](http://www2.microstrategy.com/producthelp/9.5/manuals/en/FunctionsReference.pdf) for information on the types of functions available, what each function calculates, the correct syntax to use for each, and examples.

 1. Click ‘**validate**’ and make sure the formula is valid.
 2. Name the metric and save it.

 How-to video: [Creating metrics](https://bcove.video/2vPgq6B)

-**Recommendations:**
+#### **Recommendations:**

 * **Quantity:** Adding more than 3 derived metrics to a single dataset may ultimately harm the performance of your dashboard to the extent that it may be virtually unusable.
 We encourage you to use the existing metrics available in the builder and minimize the number of additional derived metrics you create on your own.
 * **Formulas:** Functions which parse values stored in attributes are known to impact processing time.
 Similarly, adding “sistinct” counting to built in functions would also have a relatively higher impact to the processing and ultimately load time of any dashboard.